 6. Oniipa: After meetings held in February, the Town Council confirmed their desire to collaborate with the programme.

 7. Oranjemund: Upon request from Town Council, a draft MoU has been submitted in May.

 Appropriate low-cost sanitation

-A methodology called Community Led Total Sanitation (CLTS) has been used for this programme that initiated in Windhoek in August 2019, with support from UNICEF, UNDP, the FirstRand Foundation and Debmarine-Namdeb Foundation.
-CLTS uses community engagement to raise awareness about the importance of improved hygiene, and dangers of open defecation.
+A methodology called Community Led Total Sanitation (CLTS) has been used for our urban sanitation programme starting in in Windhoek in August 2019, with support from UNICEF, UNDP, the FirstRand Foundation and Debmarine-Namdeb Foundation.
+CLTS uses community engagement to raise awareness about the importance of improved hygiene and the dangers of open defecation.
 Residents are encouraged to build their own latrines according to standards provided by the City of Windhoek.

-Community meetings are an important component of CLTS, but not practical under Covid-19.
-The methodology has therefore been adapted to emergency conditions.
-Activities in Windhoek have now re- initiated, with a high demand from local residents that want to build their own toilet facilities.
-With support from B2Gold, CLTS has also initiated in Otjozonduipa, adapted to local regulations and priorities.
+Community meetings are typically an important component of CLTS, but are not practical under COVID-19.
+The methodology has therefore been adapted to fit these emergency conditions.
+Activities in Windhoek have now restarted, with a high demand from local residents who want to build their own toilet facilities.
+With support from B2Gold, CLTS has also commenced in Otjozonduipa, and suitably adapted to local regulations and priorities.

-Shortly after the outbreak of Covid-19 in March, DWN developed a Kindergarten outreach project with technical support from UNDP and the European Commission, and financial support from the Botnar Foundation and Interteam.
+Shortly after the outbreak of COVID-19 in March, DWN developed a Kindergarten outreach project using the Early Childhood Development framework with technical support from UNDP and the European Commission, and financial support from the Botnar Foundation and Interteam.